List of Friday the 13th characters: Jimmy

-Jimmy Mortimer joins his friends in 1984 on a trip to a summer house at Crystal Lake, after an unsettling breakup with his girlfriend, not knowing the murderous Jason Voorhees is still on the loose.
+Jimmy joins his friends in 1984 on a trip to a summer house at Crystal Lake, after an unsettling breakup with his girlfriend, not knowing the murderous Jason Voorhees is still on the loose.
 His friend Ted teases him as being a "dead fuck" and convinces him to find someone new.
 Sure enough, the gang meets local twins Tina and Terri.
 Jimmy proves he is not a "dead fuck" after he sleeps with Tina.
 He then goes to gloat to Ted and celebrate with a bottle of wine.
 While searching for a corkscrew, Jason appears from the shadows and slams it on Jimmy's hand before hitting him in the face with a meat cleaver, killing him.